RosieTrainor/BookShelf/README.md

 The site has three main pages, as well as pages for adding or editing reviews, and sign up, login, and log out pages.

-The homepage contains all the reviews on the site.
-These reviews contain usernames so you can see who posted which reviews.
+The homepage displays all reviews along with the usernames of the reviewers, so you can see who the review is associated with.

 ![Homepage](documentation/all-reviews.png)